XinyueZ/lambda-world/README.md

 7. Use ```partitioningBy``` to generate partition collections from stream source.

 8. Use inline function which is a feature of Kotlin to simulate ```foreach```.

+### Coroutines

+1. Basic usage, just call 2 functions that don't depend each other.

+2. Basic usage, just call 2 functions that depend each other.